We all know that you don’t need a rooster to get an egg, right? Our hens will lay an egg daily with or without any assistance from the male sex.

-A rooster is genetically programmed to take the task of populating the world with his offspring and he is very single minded about it, dedicated even!
+A rooster is genetically programmed to take the task of populating the world with his offspring, and he is single-minded about it, dedicated even!

-So today’s article is all about the fertilization process, how it comes about and how you can be contribute to the success of getting fertilized eggs.
+So today’s article is all about the fertilization process, how it comes about and how you can contribute to getting fertilized eggs.

 Spring Fever – Mating Season

-These hormones by turn produce a cascade of other hormones necessary for the development of the yolk and the soon to be embryo.
+These hormones, in turn, produce a cascade of other hormones necessary for the development of the yolk and the soon-to-be embryo.

-It should be remembered that many of today’s chicken breeds have had the innate ability to become broody bred out of them so few if any will sit on eggs for you.
-If you don’t have a broody hen you will certainly need an incubator.
+You should remember that many of today’s chicken breeds have had the innate ability to become broody bred out of them, so few, if any, will sit on eggs for you.
+If you don’t have a broody hen, you will certainly need an incubator.

-An interesting thing to note here – broodiness is ‘infectious’.
-If you get one hen to go broody, you will likely have at least one more of the ladies wanting to brood!
+An interesting thing to note here is that broodiness is ‘infectious.’
+If you get one hen to go broody, you will likely have at least one more of the ladies who want to brood!

 Most of these ‘secondary’ brooders will not sit for 21 days, so placing eggs under them is probably a waste of time, but occasionally one will see it through!

-If they decide they don’t want the sperm from the mating, they are able to eject most of the sperm to avoid fertilization.
+If they decide they don’t want the sperm from the mating, they can eject most sperm to avoid fertilization.

 Once the hen has decided she will accept the rooster, she will squat down to the ground and spread her wings to steady herself.